Default Apps, Revisited.

 - 🔖Bookmarks: Chrome

-- 📑Read It Later: Chrome (I have a lot of open tabs, mainly on my phone.)
+- 📑Read It Later: Chrome (I tend to keep a lot of open tabs, mainly on my phone, but I have also started a Read Later list in Google Keep)

 - 📖Reading: Google Play Books, Kindle, Apple Books (in that order)